ABOUT THE PROJECT

 PROVIDE YOUR INPUT

-As part of this engagement, we would like to learn more from you on the following topics:
+As part of this engagement, we asked you for feedback on the following topics:

 - How you think our bylaw on shopping bags will impact you and your customers;